iturdikulov/notes/GNU_Privacy_Guard_GPG.md

 ```

 If you want to delete the Private Key file you created, you can use the
-[[Shred|Shred]] utility to delete the file permanently and make it harder
+[[Shred]] utility to delete the file permanently and make it harder to be
-to be recovered by overwriting it:
+recovered by overwriting it:

 ```bash
 # The shred options, do the following: